KuhlTime/bachelor-thesis/content/02_fundamentals.md

 1. The qualified person has to identify all confined and hazardous confined spaces.
 2. The qualified person has to provide a catalog of all the confined and hazardous confined spaces that have been located in (1).
 3. It is the employer's duty to properly sign these areas to prevent anyone from entering them.
 4. The employer has to keep the record readily available.
-This document has to be updated / reviewed either every 3 years @canadiandepartmentofjustice_2022_sor86304 (11.03) or whenever the conditions of that particular confined space changed.
+This document has to be updated / reviewed either every 3 years @canadiandepartmentofjustice_2022_sor86304 (11.03) or whenever the conditions of that particular confined space change.
 5. Before someone is granted access to a **none**-hazardous confined space.
 The employer needs to ensure that safety measures such as "person-check and emergency response systems" @canadiandepartmentofjustice_2022_sor86304 (11.02.5) are put into place.

 The previously mentioned steps have been broken down to their core concepts.
 The full legislatory definitions are part of the subsection 11.02 of the (+COHSR) @canadiandepartmentofjustice_2022_sor86304.